-A Guide to the Zsh Line Editor with Examples
+A Guide to Zsh Expansion with Examples

 Expanding files, parameters, or the history using Zsh is the fastest way to get quickly what you want, without writing boring scripts.